llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 space, in registers, be implicit values, be undefined, or a composite of any of these.

-By extending DWARF carefully all existing DWARF expressions can retain their current semantic meaning.
+By extending DWARF carefully, all existing DWARF expressions can retain their current semantic meaning.
 DWARF has implicit conversions that convert from a value that is treated as an address in the default address space to a memory location description.
 This can be extended to allow a default address space